th3c0d3br34ker/FileLocker/README.md

 ## TODO

 1. Add password feature.
-2. Make log more comprehensive.
+1. Make log more comprehensive.
-3. Make Locking and Unlocking functions into classes.
+1. Make Locking and Unlocking functions into classes.
+1. Setup cli for testing.